biell/alti-server/README.md

     point for members of that team, then the individual name is stored.
     Otherwise, the color of the team is stored with the record.

+  * **saveLogTypes [type1,type2,...]**<br>
+    For the listed game times, keep game specific logs in a special directory heirarchy for later review.

+  * **saveLogRecord [#]**<br>
+    If `saveLogTypes` is set for a game type which has records, only keep the logs if a record is set which is lower than `#`.
+Basically, this can be used to detect cheating.
+We don't care much about cheaters who record the worst time ever, but the best times should be legitimate.

   * **rotationRE [RE]**<br>
     Not all maps need to be in the map rotation, and should only be available via an admin */changeMap* or a */vote changeMap*.